BASIC Programming III (One Dimensional Array)

 LET AVERAGE = SUM / 100

-PRINT "average of 100 numbers is"; AVERAGE
+PRINT "The average of the 100 numbers is "; AVERAGE

 END

-3. Calculate the area of 10 different rectangles using the WHILE – WEND statement
+3. Calculate the area of 10 different rectangles using the WHILE – WEND statement.

 REM Program to calculate the area of 10 different rectangles